crystal-lang/crystal/_gitbook/syntax_and_semantics/attributes.md

 ## ThreadLocal

-The `@[ThreadLocal]` attribute can be applied to global varaibles and class variables.
+The `@[ThreadLocal]` attribute can be applied to global variables and class variables.
 It makes them be thread local.

 ```ruby
 # One for each thread